Character and plot are critical in novel writing, but your story’s setting comes a close third. This detailed article shows you how to build it right.

 The more rural the setting, the more you’ll need to mention the natural world to add realism to the story.
 But even big cities have cats and foxes and trees and spiders.

+The weather is part of nature, too.
+And it’s vital in helping to create an atmospheric setting.
 A scene that takes place at midday during a heat wave will be very different from the same scene set at midnight with a snow storm blowing in.

 In short, any custom or event that is unique to the part of the world in which your story is set is like gold dust to you.
 And, no, it doesn’t have to be real…

 Want to add spice to your novel?
 Invent a local custom!